camunda/camunda-docs-manual/content/reference/rest/process-definition/post-start-process-instance.md

         <tr>
           <td>variables</td>
           <td><p><b>Can be used with instructions of type <code>startBeforeActivity</code>, <code>startAfterActivity</code>, and <code>startTransition</code>.</b> A JSON object containing variable key-value pairs.
 Each key is a variable name and each value a JSON variable value object.</p>
-          {{< rest-var-request local="Indicates whether the variable should be a local variable or not.
+          {{< rest-var-request transient="true" local="Indicates whether the variable should be a local variable or not.
 If set to <code>true</code>, the variable becomes a local variable of the execution entering the target activity." >}}</td>
         </tr>
       </table>
     </td>